- Instructions for Form 7210 - Introductory Material

 Amount of Credit

 The clean hydrogen production credit for any tax year is adjusted annually for inflation.
 The credit is calculated by multiplying an applicable amount by the kilograms of qualified clean hydrogen produced.
-The applicable amount ranges from $0.12 to $0.60 per kilogram depending on the level of lifecycle greenhouse gas emissions associated with the production of the hydrogen.
-The credit is multiplied by 5 if the qualified clean hydrogen production facility meets certain prevailing wage and apprenticeship requirements.
+For 2024, the applicable amount ranges from $0.124 to $0.622 per kilogram depending on the level of lifecycle greenhouse gas emissions associated with the production of the hydrogen.
+The credit is multiplied by 5.0 if the qualified clean hydrogen production facility meets certain prevailing wage and apprenticeship requirements or begins construction prior to January 29, 2023 and meets certain prevailing wage requirements.

 Applicable Amount